Leodebat95/explorer-final-project-front/README.md

-# Exercise - Front-end Deploy
+# Front-end - Final Project

-Exercise #1 from Week #11, named "Bora de Deploy".
+Front-end final project, named "Food Explorer".
 Part of the program "Explorer", from the online platform [Rocketseat](https://rocketseat.com.br/).

-This exercise is focused on the process of deploying the application (Front-end section), introducing the concepts of web application environments, sensitive data, environment variables, dotenv library, PM2 library and web hosting services.

 ## Tools used in this project